Thank you for scrolling:)

 Context

-If you save money or make investments with a bank, interest rates are one of the most critical factors — and they’re also a key success metric for the bank itself.
 The goal of this product was to help analysts forecast future interest rate trends more efficiently and make better decisions under uncertainty.

 Challenge: